dgcameron/erpcloudextract/README.md

 ### **High level approach**

-- ICS (bulk extract possible with limitations, but not recommended)
+- ICS (bulk extract possible with limitations, but not recommended).
 - Application Development Framework (ADF) View Objects (VO):
-    - Available as part of ERP Cloud
+    - Available as part of ERP Cloud.
-    - Custom VOs created by developers to extend applications and expose custom fields
+    - Custom VOs must be created by developers to extend applications and expose custom fields.
-    - OTBI RPD (metadata) uses OOTB VOs
+    - OTBI RPD (metadata) uses OOTB VOs.
+    - Steps:
-    - OTBI Reports: Limited data volume, not recommended
+        - Export data using OTBI Reports: Limited data volume, not recommended.
-    - or BI Cloud Connector (BICC) with:
+        - or Run BI Cloud Connector extract jobs (BICC) with:
-        - OAC Data Flows: Simplest process to load and access data in OAC, limited data volume and not recommended for larger extracts
+            - OAC Data Flows: Simplest process to load and access data in OAC, limited data volume and not recommended for larger extracts.
-        - or BICC with Datasync: Supports larger data sets, but Datasync is not supported.
+            - or Datasync: Supports larger data sets, but Datasync is not supported.
-        - or BICC with Oracle Data Integrator (ODI) or some other ETL or scripted tool: This is the recommended approach for larger scale ETL
+            - or Oracle Data Integrator (ODI): Recommended for large scale ETL/ELT.
+            - or some other ETL too or scripts: Alternative recommendation for large scale ETL/ELT.
-- ERP Cloud REST APIs
+- ERP Cloud REST APIs: Limited data volume, not recommended.

 ### **ICS (not recommended)**